IDA's Milestones for Animals

 Activists barricade themselves inside the UC Berkeley clock tower, setting up a rock-climbing ledge 200 feet up on the outside of the tower.
 IDA's Michael Kennedy ascends to the ledge and hangs a banner that reads, “End Vivisection, Animal Liberation.”
 Michael remains on the ledge for eight days.

-IDA helps pass a law that, for the first time, protects Taiwan's stray dogs from cruelty and abuse.
+IDA helps pass Taiwan's first law protecting homeless dogs from cruelty and abuse.

-Based on information supplied by IDA, the USDA files a second series of precedent-setting charges against the Coulston Foundation.
+Based on information supplied by IDA, the USDA files a second series of landmark charges against the Coulston Foundation.

 IDA establishes a sanctuary for chimpanzee victims of the bushmeat trade, led by Dr. Sheri Speede: IDA Africa’s Sanaga-Yong Sanctuary in Cameroon